brandonocasey/habitat/README.md

 * Give all binaires argument parsing
 * Give all binaries a help
 * check command return codes
-* export colors
-* mimic Perl functions, or use perl?
 * async output all lines to log
 * log_async and regular async
 * Multiple settings repos?